broeringvictor/preview-model-ai/README.md

 4.  **Update Application References:**
     Ensure that the main application script (`main.py`) correctly imports and instantiates your modified or new `AgentService`.

-By abstracting the AI interaction into a dedicated service class, the application allows for easy adaptation to various AI backends without altering the core UI components.
+By abstracting AI interactions into a dedicated service class, this application facilitates straightforward adaptation to various AI backends without requiring modifications to the core UI components.

 ## 📚 References
-* Inspired by a chatbot concept encountered in an Asimov Academy course.
+* This project was inspired by a chatbot concept from an Asimov Academy course.

 ## 🤝 Contributing
 Contributions are highly valued and welcome!
 If you have suggestions for improvements, new features, or bug fixes, please feel free to: